Black Friday Cyber Monday Sale! 40% off!

 Have you ever heard the saying, "A dog's mouth is cleaner than a human's?"
 Fortunately for humans, this isn't true.
 But, our mouths are a lot more similar to dogs than you may think.

-Just like ours, your dog's dental health starts with a clean mouth.
-And the most effective way to ensure your dog's teeth are healthy and clean is through daily brushing.
+Your dog's dental health starts with a clean mouth.
+The most effective way to ensure your dog's teeth are healthy and clean is through daily brushing.

 Daily brushing might seem completely unrealistic and you might think brushing your dog's teeth isn't even necessary.
 But, it's totally possible and is one of the best ways to boost your dog's health and prolong their life.